Fenerbahçe S.K. (football): Crest, kits and colours

-Since the club's foundation, Fenerbahçe have used the same badge, which has only undergone minor alterations.
-It was designed by Hikmet Topuzer, nicknamed Topuz Hikmet, who played as a right winger, in 1910, and had made as lapel pins by Tevfik Haccar Taşçı in London.
+Fenerbahçe's first coat of arms was the famous Fenerbahçe Lighthouse, which gave its name to the Fenerbahçe area in Istanbul's Kadıköy district and was built by Emperor Suleiman the Magnificent in 1562, but the club, which was restructured in 1911, revised its identity and updated its crest of club in 1914 year.
+It was designed by Hikmet Topuzer, nicknamed Topuz Hikmet, who played as a right winger, in 1914 and had made as lapel pins by Tevfik Haccar Taşçı in London.
 The crest consists of five colours.
 The white section which includes the writing Fenerbahçe Spor Kulübü ★ 1907 ★ represents purity and open-heartedness, the red section represents love and attachment to the club and symbolises the Turkish flag.
 The yellow section symbolises other ones' envy and jealousy about Fenerbahçe, while the navy symbolises nobility.
 The oak leaf which rises from the navy and yellow section shows the force and the power of being a member of Fenerbahçe.
 The green colour of the leaf shows that the success of Fenerbahçe is imperative.
-Hikmet Topuzer describes the story of the emblem as below: